philippdrebes/sda-hockey-c2d/README.md

 ### File/Folder Descriptions

-- **Dockerfile**: In the compute to data space, every algorithm runs within a Docker container to ensure consistency and reproducibility.
-While there are default images provided for this purpose, there are instances where the dependencies and configurations required for a project might not be available in these default images.
-This is where our custom Docker image comes into play.
-The `Dockerfile` contains instructions to build our own Docker image, tailored specifically for our project.

 - **algos**:
     - `hockey.py`: Contains the algorithm for our hockey data analysis.
 This algorithm is published on the blockchain and runs in the compute to data environment.

 - **c2d**:
     - `dispatcher.py`: This is a helper file containing functions crucial for the compute to data workflow.
 It has functionalities to:
         - Publish the data and the algorithm onto the blockchain.
         - Allow the algorithm to execute on the data.

 - **notebooks**: Contains Jupyter Notebooks that were used during the development and exploratory phase of the project.
     - `data_per_period.ipynb`: Explores and analyzes the data on a period-by-period basis.